Documentation menu

 ExpressionMeaning

-0.150.15 units of the product per assembly output unit
+0.150.15 of the product’s base unit per assembly output unit

 Variables

-Reference a variable by wrapping its name in { }.
-Type { in the field to open the variable picker.
+Reference a variable by wrapping its name in curly braces.
+Type { in the quantity field to open the autocomplete picker — it lists every system and company variable, filtered as you type.

 ExpressionMeaning